 Our office utilizes the best dental technologies available on the market right now.
 We do this because we are invested in the well-being of our patients and want to ensure all of our procedures are efficient and thorough.
 We strive to give our patients the best dental care possible, and we understand that our investment in advanced technology leads to better dental outcomes.

 When you visit our Towson, MD, dental office, you may notice several dental technologies incorporated into your procedures.
 Feel free to ask us questions about any unfamiliar equipment.
 Our team has the knowledge, training, and skill level to utilize these technologies to their best potential to ensure you receive efficient and accurate dental services.

-Our dentist office utilizes digital x-rays, which have several advantages over traditional film-based x-rays.
-Digital x-rays allow us to take x-rays without exposing you to as much radiation as with traditional x-rays.
-They also allow us to immediately obtain the digital images of your dental structures.
+Our dental office utilizes digital X-rays, which have several advantages over traditional film-based X-rays.
+Digital X-rays allow us to take X-rays without exposing you to as much radiation as traditional X-rays.
+They also allow us to obtain digital images of your dental structures immediately.
 These detailed images allow us to discuss your dental health and treatment options quickly and accurately.

 Cone Beam CT Scan

 Dental Cone Beam CT.
-Dental cone beam computed tomography (CT) is a unique type of x-ray equipment used when regular dental or facial x-rays are not sufficient.
+Dental cone beam computed tomography (CT) is a unique type of X-ray equipment used when regular dental or facial X-rays are insufficient.
 Our dentists use this technology to produce three-dimensional (3-D) images of your teeth, soft tissues, nerve pathways, and bone in a single scan.